 In the event that UAE national ownership is required in the structure, the foreign investor may protect its interest in the company within the registered constitutive documents of the onshore company.
 Such protections can include (i) supermajority voting, (ii) a reservation of management control, and (iii) a disproportionate allocation of profits.
-In addition, shareholder agreements and other arrangements that supplement the registered constitutive documents may offer additional protection to the foreign shareholder.
+In addition, shareholder agreements and other arrangements (including granting a power attorney to the foreign investor) that supplement the registered constitutive documents may offer additional protection to the foreign shareholder.